CxELabs/M365HOL/instructions.md

 The next step of the configuration is to create a Conditional access policy in Azure AD and then complete the configuration in Cloud App Security.

->:memo: Soon, you will be able to perform the full configuration from the Azure AD conditional access policy configuration pane.
+> [!HINT] Soon, you will be able to perform the full configuration from the Azure AD conditional access policy configuration pane.

 1. [] In Azure Active Directory, under **Security**, click on **Conditional access**.